Why is Ireland Always Green? It’s not just rain!

 Average summer temperatures in Ireland vary from 59 to 68 degrees (15 to 20 degrees Celsius).

-Rainfall along with the mild temperatures allow the grasses and mosses to thrive, hence the descriptive nickname, The Emerald Isle.
+Rainfall and mild temperatures allow the grasses and mosses to thrive, hence the descriptive nickname, The Emerald Isle.

 Two areas are particularly notable for hosting a broad and unusual mix of flora and fauna: Killarney National Park in County Kerry and Burren National Park in North County Clare.